hlzz/hlzz.github.io/_posts/2016-4-12-dotfiles.md

 mv ~/vim ~/.vim     # change the folder name
 ```

-Below are the vim addons that it automically installs:
+Below are the vim add-ons that it automatically installs:

 * ctrlsf.vim: An ack/ag/pt powered code search and view tool.